Siphon880gh/markdown-to-html-wrapper/_Biz - Scrum.md

 ![](https://i.imgur.com/HKc40Ti.jpg)

-You are going to cluster the backlog product items BPI's into sprints.
+^ You are going to cluster the backlog product items BPI's into sprints.
+So you have Sprint backlogs.

 A sprint can be 1 week or 2 weeks, and you'r'e going to determine how many sprints before a release:

 ![](https://i.imgur.com/uvGad9Y.jpg)